AlaskaDav/Online-Retail/README.md

      (a) Create a check that the quantity should not be below 1 unit.
      (b) Create a check that the Unit price should not be below $0.
      (c) Create a check that contains some returns to the store which are provided in negative quantities.
-   - Renaming the data file
+   - Renaming the data columns
-   - Corverted the data into tables
+   - Inserted a revenue column by creating a measure using DAX formula
+   -
 4. Loading process involves loading the completely transformed and cleaned data into Pivot table to build dashboard for reporting and visualizations.

 #### Key Insights to consider